owengage/fastnbt/notes.md

   to the existing block?
 * Try not unpacking heights/biomes etc, especially for 1.16 onwards as the process of getting a value is reasonably straight forward.
-* A custom `sections` type that takes care of the arrangement automatically, rather than maintaining a seperate sec_map variable.
+* [x] A custom `sections` type that takes care of the arrangement automatically, rather than maintaining a seperate sec_map variable.
 It's super error prone atm.
+* I changed chunks to be implemented through dynamic dispatch.
+This means that the `block` method on the chunk is virtual.
+This *might* be a lost opportunity, it might be much faster if this was non-virtual.
+Flamegraph shows that half the time spent in this method isn't attributed to anything.
+I imagin that time is the virtual call not showing up.

 ### Ref block